 Online surveys, user review sites and focus groups can be great methods for collecting data.
-However, another method of gathering data that is sometimes overlooked is the in-depth interview.
+However, another method of gathering data that is sometimes overlooked are the in-depth interviews.

 All of these methods can be used in your comprehensive customer experience management strategy, but in-depth interviews can help you collect data that can offer rich insights into your target audience’s experience and preferences from a broad sample.

 In this article you will discover the main characteristics of in-depth interviews as a great tool for your qualitative research and gather better insights from your objects of study.

 In-depth interviews are a qualitative data collection method that allows for the collection of a large amount of information about the behavior, attitude and perception of the interviewees.